servo-php/fluidxml/documents/ReadMe.md

 - `setCdata()`/`cdata()`
 - `length()`
 - `dom()`
+- `save()`
 - `asArray()`

-and others to come.
+- ...

 ## Still doubts?
-Other three great reasons to use FluidXML, but you'll have the best answer trying it yourself.

 FluidXML is **fun** to use, **concise** and **effective**.

 If it's not enough, it has a comprehensive test suite with a **100% code coverage**.

+But you'll have the best answer trying it yourself.

 ![100% Code Coverage][codecoverage]